-How California Probate Works
+How Does Probate Work?

-Final Probate Steps
+How Does Probate Work?
+The Final Probate Steps

 Once everything is in order, the court issues letters of administration, letters of authority, or letters testamentary that formally appoint an executor and grant that personal representative authority over estate assets during the court-supervised legal process.
-The personal representative can now start the process of organizing, gathering, and appraising the assets of the estate owner (distribution of assets).
+The personal representative to the deceased person can now start the process of organizing, gathering, and appraising the assets of the estate owner (distribution of assets).
 The issue of unpaid debts will also need to get addressed through this streamlined process.

 How to Speed Up Probate in California

 Understanding How Does Probate Work and Avoiding Probate Altogether

 - Payment on Death (POD) designation – A POD designation lets you appoint an heir of your bank accounts or stocks and bonds in the event of your death.
 Your chosen heir can skip probate and gain access to your bank accounts immediately after your passing.
 This enables an easier asset distribution.

 Get Help With California Probate

-The good news is you don’t need to hire a lawyer to setle a probate estate.
+The good news is you don’t need to hire a lawyer to settle a probate estate.
 Probate is usually a matter of filing fill-in-the-blank forms.
 There is no trial and there may be no court appearances at all.
 Executors can handle probate themselves as long as there are no unusual complications such as disputes over inheritance.

 If you do need guidance, consider hiring a legal document assistant.
 Our team of experts can take you through the entire probate process.
 We can provide step-by-step instructions for all required forms for an affordable flat fee.